Jaysigx/Drawbridge/README.md

 exports['bridgeControl']:MoveBridgeDown(1, 20)

+-- Toggle bridge lights on or off with the 'bridgelights' export -- Move the bridge up by calling the 'MoveBridgeUp' export exports['bridgeControl']:MoveBridgeUp(1, 20)

+-- Move the bridge down by using the 'MoveBridgeDown' export exports['bridgeControl']:MoveBridgeDown(1, 20)

 -- Toggle bridge lights on or off with the 'bridgelights' export exports['bridgeControl']:bridgelights(1) -- Turns on the lights exports['bridgeControl']:bridgelights(0) -- Turns off the lights
 ```